sonar-solutions/gitlab-on-prem-pr-decoration-service/README.md

 `GITLAB_TOKEN`: The GitLab private token for authentication.

 ### Notice
-This is an example setup and may require modifications to handle custom quality gates.
-If you have set up a custom quality gate, you may need to modify the generate_comment function in pr-service.py to handle the custom conditions.
+This setup assumes the project is using the default "Sonar Way" quality gate and may require modifications to handle custom quality gates.
+If you have added additional conditions to your quality gate, you may need to modify the generate_comment function in pr-service.py to handle the custom conditions.